Quality Agents

 Include error scenarios and edge cases.

-# Visual regression tests
+# API integration tests

 # Accessibility audit

-@qa-frontend Create accessibility tests for the main pages:
+@qa-engineer Create accessibility tests for the main pages:

 - Home page